‘We’re in a crisis’: Farmers sound alarm over coming food shortage

-He says poor planting weather across much of the country, higher prices on seeds, fertilizer and fuel and supply chain issues are taking a heavy toll on farmers.
+He said poor planting weather across much of the country, higher prices on seeds, fertilizer, and fuel plus supply chain issues have taken a heavy toll on farmers.

 “We’re gonna see a lot of empty shelves and a lot more higher prices,” Boyd Jr. said.